The Complexity of Matching Games: A Survey: Complexity Aspects of the Core

 {\bf Example 5.} Let $\pi=\mbox{\ed}$ in Example~4.
 Then the sequence that deletes one edge of each of the two triangles of $K_2+2K_3$ is a $\pi$-stabilizer of minimum length for the uniform matching game defined on $K_2+2K_3$.
 Note that every pair of such edges is a blocking set. \dia

 Let $\pi$-{\sc Stabilizer} be the problem of determining a $\pi$-stabilizer of minimum length.
 This type of problems falls under the classical framework of {\it graph modification}.
-For an in-depth survey that includes a wide range of aspects of stabilizers, we refer to the survey of Chandrasekaran~\cite{Ch17}.
+For an in-depth survey that includes a wide range of aspects of stabilizers, we refer to the survey of \citeA{Ch17}.
 Below we give the main complexity results including some new results.

-The first result was given by Bir\'o et al.~\cite{BBGKP14} (using the terminology from Section~\ref{s-nbg}).
+The first result was given by \shortciteA{BBGKP14} (using the terminology from Section~\ref{s-nbg}).
 They proved that \ed-{\sc Stabilizer} is \NP-hard for matching games and asked if it is also \NP-hard for uniform matching games.
-Afterwards, Bock et al.~\cite{BCKPS15} gave an affirmative answer to this question even for uniform matching games on {\it factor-critical} graphs (graphs that have a perfect matching after deleting an arbitrary vertex).
-In contrast, Chandrasekaran et al.~\cite{CGKPSW19} proved that the variant that minimizes the total weight that might be added to the existing edges is polynomial-time solvable for uniform matching games on factor-critical graphs.
+Afterwards, \shortciteA{BCKPS15} gave an affirmative answer to this question even for uniform matching games on {\it factor-critical} graphs (graphs that have a perfect matching after deleting an arbitrary vertex).
+In contrast, \shortciteA{CGKPSW19} proved that the variant that minimizes the total weight that might be added to the existing edges is polynomial-time solvable for uniform matching games on factor-critical graphs.

-Ahmadian et al.~\cite{AHS18} and Ito et al.~\cite{IKKKO17} independently proved that {\sc \vd-Stabilizer} is polynomial-time solvable for uniform matching games.
-Ito et al.~\cite{IKKKO17} also proved that {\sc \ea-Stabilizer} and {\sc \va-Stabilizer} are polynomial-time solvable for uniform matching games.
+\shortciteA{AHS18} and \shortciteA{IKKKO17} independently proved that {\sc \vd-Stabilizer} is polynomial-time solvable for uniform matching games. \shortciteA{IKKKO17} also proved that {\sc \ea-Stabilizer} and {\sc \va-Stabilizer} are polynomial-time solvable for uniform matching games.
 The same authors considered the variant where non-edges are given some positive weight and we must find a minimum weight set of non-edges whose addition to the graph results in a game with a non-empty core.
 They proved that this problem is \NP-hard for arbitrary matching games.
-More recently, Koh and Sanit{\`{a}~\cite{KS20} generalized the positive results of~\cite{AHS18,IKKKO17} by giving the first polynomial-time algorithm for $\pi$-{\sc Stabilizer} on arbitrary matching games by doing this for $\pi=\mbox{\vd}$.
+More recently, \citeA{KS20} generalized the positive results of \shortciteA{AHS18} and \shortciteA{IKKKO17} by giving the first polynomial-time algorithm for $\pi$-{\sc Stabilizer} on arbitrary matching games by doing this for $\pi=\mbox{\vd}$.
 See Table~\ref{t-tabtab2} for a general overview.

 \begin{open} Is it possible to generalize the positive results from Table~\ref{t-tabtab2} to (uniform) $b$-matching games? \end{open}